HackingEnVivo/Cyberscan/README.md

 </pre></i></n>

 # REQUIREMENTS:
-Have Python Version 2.7 Installed import BeautifulSoup import urlparse import mechanize
+Have Python Version 2.7 Installed <br>
+import BeautifulSoup <br>
+import urlparse <br>
+import mechanize <br>

 # INSTRUCTIONS:
-Give click Click, and the tool will be executed, one executed, you put the url, example: www.google.com; You will have the possible vulnerable directories of the website
+Give click Click, and the tool will be executed, one executed, you put the url, example: http://www.google.com; You will have the possible vulnerable directories of the website
 For educational purposes.

 # USAGE